eraybasar/pesdk-docs/_guides/ios/v8/concepts/logging.md

 With version 7 we introduced a new way of dealing with errors, warnings and such.
-We created the `MasterLogger` class, which will take care of managing child loggers, and dispatching events.
+We created the `MasterLogger` class, which will take care of managing child loggers and dispatch events.
 The PhotoEditor SDK will use the logger to provide important information.
-It is up to you whether these information will be shown to the user or handled by your code.
+It is up to you whether this information will be shown to the user or handled by your code.

 There are four types of log-events that are, ordered from high to low priority: `error`, `warn`, `info`, and `debug`.